apache/nuttx/configs/sama5d3x-ek/README.txt

           volume when it is removed.
 But those callbacks are not used in this configuration.

-    7. Support the USB high-speed EHCI device (UDPHS) driver is enabled.
+    7. Support the USB high-speed device (UDPHS) driver is enabled.
        These are the relevant NuttX configuration settings:

        Device Drivers -> USB Device Driver Support